tsukifell/Dicory/README.md

 > Fetching detailed stories from the API <br>
 > Uploading stories to the API <br>
 > Swipe refresh to fetch more stories <br>
-> Authentication token for usefulness
+> Authentication token for usefulness <br>
+> Geo Location for fetching user Location